jochym/slurm-monitor/README.md

 Web monitor for the slurm cluster.
 This project is born out of the frustration with brittleness and complication of slurm-web project which looks nice and when it works is very useful but it is enough to look at it the wrong way for it to brake.

 So I decided to build simpler solution for my cluster.
-I have used [HTMX](http://htmx.org/) to build active parts (without single javascript line), Flask and jinja for application server and slurmrestd's REST API server.
+I have used [HTMX](http://htmx.org/) to build active parts (without a single javascript line), Flask and jinja for application server and slurmrestd's REST API server.
 The final product is highly specific to my environment - especially the nodes display template and logic.
 But it is very easy to adapt to different circumstances.
 Here it is showing status of my cluster.

 ![](slurm-monitor.png)